suneel0101/django-easyrest/README.md

 # When should I use EasyRest?<a name="when-should-i-use-easyrest">&nbsp;</a>
 * When you need a simple read-only REST API for your own Backbone/Ember/Angular app
-* When you need a read-only API for others to consume - EasyRest has a simple and extensible authentication system.
+* When you need a read-only API for others to consume - EasyRest has a simple and extensible authorization system.
 * Whenever you want!

 # Usage<a name="usage">&nbsp;</a>